CodrIocas/Subduction/README.md

 5. Press the F5 on the keyboard and the figures will be displayed.

 ## Reproduction instructions
 All the results for creating Fig. 1-Fig. 4 in this paper can be reproduced by run the corresponding MATLAB codes following the above steps.
+Further embellishment on those figures can be operated in other applications, e.g. Adobe Illustrator, CorelDRAW, etc.